Manifest Schema

 | Required | OPTIONAL |

-Contains two OPTIONAL lists: apm for agent primitive packages and mcp for MCP servers.
+Contains three OPTIONAL lists: apm for agent primitive packages, mcp for MCP servers, and lsp for LSP servers.
 Each list entry is either a string shorthand or a typed object.
-Additional keys MAY be present for future dependency types; conforming resolvers MUST ignore unknown keys for resolution but MUST preserve them when reading and rewriting manifests, to allow forward compatibility.
+Additional keys MAY be present for future dependency types; conforming resolvers MUST ignore unknown keys for resolution but MUST preserve them when reading and rewriting manifests.

 4.1. dependencies.apm — list<ApmDependency>